Tell us if you have been arrested or have a conviction etc

 If you are applying for initial registration or restoration to the register and need to declare a conviction or caution please click here.

-You must notify us of any criminal convictions, cautions, reprimands, warnings or fixed penalty notices (other than for road traffic offences) you receive within 7 days.
+You must notify us of any criminal convictions, cautions, reprimands, warnings or fixed penalty notices (other than for road traffic offences) you receive within 7 days, OR are subject to any ongong criminal proceedings where you have been charged with an offience but the matter has not yet concluded.
 If you fail to do so without a reasonable explanation, it may be treated as a fitness to practise matter.

 You only need declare fixed penalty fines for traffic offences where they led to a disqualification.